ChathurangiShyalika/iclr2026/_posts/2026-04-27-industrial-agent-benchmarking.md

 5. **Clarity and justification**
 6. **Hallucination rate**

-These metrics are essential because agents routinely “sound correct” without doing the correct work — a recurring theme we quantify later.
+These metrics are essential because agents routinely “sound correct” without doing the correct work which is a recurring theme we quantify later.

 ---